Introduction

 book.

-Let me explain, overnight walking guides (most of our books are such)
+Let me explain, overnight walking guides (many of our books are such)

 only sell in small numbers.
-Most of these books only sell between 300
+Most of these books sell between 300

 and 500 copies a year.
-A minimum commercial colour print run is 3000 to
+A minimum commercial offset colour print run is

 4000 copies - the more pages in the book, the larger the print run